cc004/BandoriBot/readme.md

 ## Usage

-The plugin is not designed to be on-click-startup.
-You need to enter the authkey at startup and the http endpoint is hard coded as `127.0.0.1:8080`.
+The plugin is not designed to be one-click-startup.
+You need to ~~enter the authkey at startup~~ create a text file named `authkey.txt` containing the authkey and the http endpoint is hard coded as `127.0.0.1:8080`.
 Meanwhile, You need to pass the qq id to the program through commandline, for example:

 `botclient\bandoribot.exe 2025551588`